What Are Metal Fillings?

 While metal fillings have been the trusted fillings for cavities, why then should dental patients avoid them?
 Below are the three top risks or drawbacks of metal fillings:

-- The presence of mercury.
 Metal fillings are not recommended for young children, pregnant women, those allergic to mercury or metal and those who consume a lot of seafood.
 While metal fillings have undergone improvements to limit the concentration of mercury and how easily it is able to disperse into the body, there is a small amount of mercury that still leaks out.

 Mercury is abundant in our environment.
 It is found in our food, drinking water, and air.
 The concern comes from exposing yourself to unnecessary amounts of mercury.
 Exposure to high concentrations of mercury can lead to mercury build-up in your body which can cause major problems for your internal organs.
-The most common symptoms people experience when exposed to too much mercury include headaches, anxiety, fatigue irritability and memory loss.
+The most common symptoms people experience when exposed to too much mercury include headaches, anxiety, fatigue irritability, and memory loss.

-- Metal fillings are much harder to remove.
 While you may be tempted to the lower price and better durability, you must realize that they are harder to remove.
 When your metal fillings get worn down and need to be replaced, often additional, healthy portions of your teeth will need to be removed in order for the remaining filling to be extracted.

-- Metal fillings are not as aesthetically pleasing.
 Amalgam fillings are not as great to look at because of the metal color.
 The newer, alternative fillings that don’t contain metal, such as ceramic, porcelain and resin composite are closer to the color of natural teeth, making them more popular.

 At Artistic Dentistry, both your smile and dental health are important to us.
 We offer a variety of cosmetic, restorative, sedation and family dentistry services.
 For more information about non-metal fillings or simply ask us a question, contact us today.